Learn more fun facts on the National Chocolate Macaroon Day Video Page.

 National Chocolate Macaroon Day FAQs

-What is National Macaroon Day?
+When is National Chocolate Macaroon Day?

 How to celebrate National Chocolate Macaroon Day